-For the procedure, people lie on an x-ray table.
+For the procedure, people lie on an x-ray table (one that x-rays can easily pass through).
 Because the table may be tilted, straps may be applied across the chest and legs.
 X-ray cameras can be positioned as needed.
 Electrodes are placed on the chest to monitor the heart.
-Blood pressure and oxygen levels in blood are also monitored.
+Blood pressure and oxygen levels are also monitored.

 Before angiography, people are often given a sedative intravenously to help them relax and remain calm, but they remain conscious during the procedure.
 During the procedure, people may be asked to take deep breaths, hold their breath, or cough.
 People should report any discomfort they feel.

 If the catheter is inserted into an artery, the insertion site must be steadily compressed for 10 to 20 minutes after all the instruments are removed.
 Compression reduces bleeding and bruises.

 During angiography, procedures to treat the abnormalities detected can sometimes be done:

-Common Types of Angiography
+Disadvantages of Angiography